 The RelaiXed is a high-end pre-amplifier designed for balanced audio connections with IR remote control.
 The RelaiXed is a DIY design and has been published initially in the Dutch 'Elektor Audio Special' DIY magazine on December 7th, 2007.
 The design and publication are the result of a cooperation between Sander Sassen and me, Jos van Eijndhoven.
-This document is part of the design documentation on the website at: http://jos.vaneijndhoven.net/relaixed
+A German translation was published in the German 'Elektor Sonderheft Audio 2' on November 2008.
+This document is part of the updated RelaiXed design documentation on the website at: http://jos.vaneijndhoven.net/relaixed